The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Simulation: Comparisons and Considerations of SuperLearner ODTR Estimators

-As expected, given the limited data available to estimate a complex underlying function, both accuracy of treatment assignment and approximated regret (the extent to which the expected outcome under the estimated rule fell short of the best outcomes available) deteriorated with smaller sample sizes.
+As expected, given the limited data available to estimate a complex underlying function, both accuracy of treatment assignment and approximated regret (the extent to which the expected outcome under the estimated rule fell short of the best outcomes achievable) deteriorate with smaller sample sizes.
 That said, even in this challenging situation of a complex true pattern of treatment effect heterogeneity and limited data with which to discover it, the ODTR SuperLearner would have improved the expected outcome by approximately 4.5\% relative to the static rule that treats everyone, an approach that would have been suggested based on estimation of the ATE.

-Libraries with only parametric models perform worse than libraries that contain machine learning algorithms in terms of average regret and accuracy.
-For example, SuperLearner ODTRs that contain libraries with parametric blip models match 54\%-55.4\% of the time with the true ODTR, while the SuperLearners that contain libraries with machine learning algorithms match 60.9\%-66.1\% of the time.
-These results parallel those found with sample size 1,000, except the discrepancy between libraries with machine learning models and parametric models is not as pronounced.
+Libraries with algorithms based on only parametric models perform worse than libraries that contain machine learning algorithms in terms of average regret and accuracy.
+For example, SuperLearner ODTRs that contain libraries with algorithms based on parametric blip models match 54.0\%-55.4\% of the time with the true ODTR, while the SuperLearners that contain libraries with machine learning algorithms match 60.9\%-66.1\% of the time.
+These results parallel those found with sample size 1,000, except the discrepancy between libraries with machine learning algorithms and parametric algorithms is not as pronounced.

 Similar to the $n = 1,000$ case, among the libraries that used machine learning algorithms, using the performance of the rule as risk is better across all performance metrics than using MSE as risk for the discrete metalearner.
-As long as machine learning methods were included in the library, performance was similar across risk functions and choice of metalearners, with the exception of the MSE risk combined with the discrete metalearner.
+As long as machine learning methods are included in the library, performance is similar across risk functions and choice of metalearners, with the exception of the MSE risk combined with the discrete metalearner.